 Formula 1 racing is one of the most popular and most-viewed sports in the world, with a huge slate of races and drivers, it’s a popular sport to bet on as well.
 It’s important to understand all of the options available and develop strategies before betting on F1.

-The F1 heads to Silverstone Sunday, August 9, at Silverstone.
+The F1 heads the Sakhir GP.
 The odds for the aforementioned race are listed below.
-The odds were last updated on September 7, 2020:
+The odds were last updated on December 4, 2020:

 F1 is the highest class of single-seater auto racing, and drivers compete each year to earn a spot in the Formula One World Championship.
 Founded in 1950, and each season consists of a series of races, known as Grands Prix.
 There are 21 Grand Prix that happen around the world, in many countries each year.
 The results of the series determine who competes at the World Championships.